Updated 25 September 2020 at 9.15am

-We will continue to keep the situation under review in line with government advice
+We will continue to keep the situation under review in line with government and relevant health body advice

-It is important to take a break from work activity, particularly with the additional pressures caused by coronavirus and as the University leave year runs until 30 September, it is reasonably practicable for the majority of staff to take all their annual leave by this date.
-Therefore our normal annual leave policy applies and leave should be booked in the normal way.
+It is important to take a break from work activity, particularly with the additional pressures caused by these unprecedented times Our normal annual leave policy applies and leave should be booked in the normal way.

-The University closure dates also still apply so we also strongly encourage you to take a break from your work activity during these dates.
+The University closure dates also still apply, so we also strongly encourage you to take a break from your work activity on these dates.

-We also recognise that many of you may have your normal holiday arrangements cancelled or postponed due to the unprecedented conditions.
-However, it is still important to take a break from work and so we would encourage you to still take the period of leave.
+We recognise that many of you may have your normal holiday arrangements changed, cancelled or postponed, however, it is still important to take a break from work and so we encourage you to take leave from work.

-Our usual staff sickness absence policies and pay entitlements continue to apply.
+Our usual staff sickness absence policies, including notification, and pay entitlements continue to apply.

-To enable staff to advise us in a timely manner about any sickness absence relating to coronavirus/covid-19, from week commencing 6 April we are asking you to report via the HR Self Service system (ESS).
+All sickness absence relating to coronavirus/covid-19 should continue to be reported via your line manager, who will liaise with your Sickness Administrator on your behalf, or online through the HR Self Service system (ESS).
 This will allow us to provide appropriate support and advice for your wellbeing.
 Absence not related to covid-19 should continue to be reported in the normal way.
 View guidance for line managers and staff

-You can acces the HR Self service system (ESS) through the Virtual Windows Desktop.
-If you are unable to access HR Self Service for any reason please email email@example.com, copying your manager, with details of the issue and your absence.
+The HR Self Service System (ESS) can be accessed through the Virtual Windows Desktop.
+If you are unable to access HR Self Service for any reason please email email@example.com, copying your manager, with details of the systems issue and your absence.

-If you have been ill due to coronavirus/covid-19, before resuming work after a period of absence you will be required by your head of school/service to complete a return to work form confirming that you have complied with the Public Health England and NHS guidelines and are fit and well to return.
+If you have been ill due to coronavirus/covid-19, before resuming work following a period of absence, you will be required to complete a return to work form confirming that you have complied with the Public Health England and NHS guidelines and are fit and well to return.

-If you become sick when you are taking annual leave you need follow the notification process above.
-The period during which you are ill will be treated as sickness absence and you will be entitled to claim back your annual leave for those days.
-When you are better, please notify your manager and complete the return to work form.
+If you become sick during a period of annual leave you need follow the sickness absence notification process above.
+The period during which you are ill will then be treated as sickness absence and you will be entitled to claim back your annual leave for those days.
+At the end of your illness, please notify your manager and complete the return to work form.
 If your period of sick leave ends before the date that your holiday was due to end, you will move onto annual leave for the remaining period.

 The Government Coronavirus Job Retention Scheme